franchiseBoyz/DjangoChatApp/README.md

-# DjangoChatApp
+# SimpleChatApp
-A django web app that enables users send messages and communicate with each other.
+A simple web chat app that enables users send messages and communicate with each other.